fieldOfView/Cura-SimpleShapes/README.md

 - [TempFanTower.py](./resources/TempFanTower.py)

-These scripts can be copied into the scripts directory via the function **Copy Scripts** After the next start of Cura the script can be added via Extension / Post-Processing / Modify G-Code Add a script.
+These scripts can be copied into the scripts directory via the function **Copy Scripts**

+After the next start the scripts must be visible in the Postprocessing scripts.

 ![Adding script](./images/plugins.jpg)